 - Associated symptoms - angina, SOB

-- Current and past medications
+- Current and past medications and efficacy

 - Cardiac risk factors